 If the large ski destinations vibe isn't your thing then head over to Alpine Meadows.
 Although it's technically apart of Squaw Valley, Alpine Meadows retains its community atmosphere.
 Alpine is 80% above tree bowl skiing, with a decidedly local “vibe.”
 There’s no slopeside lodging, and the best terrain is out of bounds and legal with a most liberal backcountry policy.
 Alpine’s multi-faced mountain offers steep chutes and snow filled gullies on the front side, then sun-soaked bowls and Lake views on the back.
 Mid-mountain, The Chalet is a charming spot for a homemade lunch, with mostly outdoor seating (another indication of the desirable western winter weather).

 Tahoe is getting serious snow right now, so go now to extend your ski season, and transition from turtleneck to t-shirt tan.
 April vacation week should be epic.

 Drink lots of H2O, the arid western climate and the altitude are dehydrating.
-Tahoe, meaning “lake of the sky” in Native American, is 6,200-feet above sea level, one of the deepest lakes in the world at 1,645-feet, so it never freezes and retains its alluring blue hue.
-Keep sunscreen and sunglasses on hand, and dress in layers, ready to shed.
+Tahoe, meaning “lake of the sky” in Native American, is 6,200 feet above sea level, one of the deepest lakes in the world at 1,645 feet, so it never freezes and retains its alluring blue hue.
+Keep sunscreen and sunglasses on hand, and dress in layers, ready to shred.